There are lots of destinations you can visit where renting a timeshare can be an affordable option.

 The standard DVC rooms are smaller (but have a kitchenette)

 While there are a few different room sizes to choose from, we are comparing the standard rooms in this example.
 Standard rooms in the hotel resorts include two beds and often include a day bed, comfortably fitting 5 people.
-The studio DVC rooms include a bed and a pull-out couch, making it more difficult to comfortably fit.
+The studio DVC rooms include a bed and a pull-out couch (and in some cases, a twin day bed) making it more difficult to fit more than 4 comfortably.

 Using our example, the studio rooms at Bay Lake Tower are about 300 square feet.
 A standard room at The Contemporary is 422 square feet.